Diversity and Inclusion

 Shape Arts is a disability-led arts organisation working to provide opportunities and support for disabled artists, as well as disabled individuals wanting to work in the arts and cultural sector.
 The Royal Opera House has been working with Shape Arts to encourage greater inclusiveness and to better develop confidence in working with disabled people for a number of years.

-The Camden Society runs services across London and Oxfordshire.
+The Camden Society – now known as Unity Works – runs services across London and Oxfordshire.
 With a reputation for creativity, innovation and enterprise they generate new opportunities for people with disabilities to achieve greater equality.
 The Royal Opera House recently began working with the Camden Society on becoming more disability confident and providing support for young disabled people to get into work.

 We are also working with a number of organisations offering employment support such as the Cross River Partnerships Recruit London Programme, The Prince's Trust, Westminster Works and number of local Job Centres in Lambeth, Southwark and Thurrock to support local unemployed people into work and provide the opportunity to develop fulfilling careers.